 The Company has been working with Curtin University on various research and development opportunities.
-The Company has continued background work with respect to power saving techniques during the research phase of the Kookynie Gold Project.
-Concentrated Solar Thermal was seen as one of the better alternate energy methods that could provide peak load (subject to scalability).
+The Company has continued the background work with respect to power saving techniques and alternatives for remote mining sites during the research phase of the Kookynie Gold Project.
+Concentrated Solar Thermal was seen as an alternate energy method that could provide peak load (subject to scalability).
 The Company believes that in the near future mining would ultimately be required to be carbon neutral which is in line with the Company aspiring to have world best practice in environmental standards.
-The Company sees that this research will provide a future income stream to its Shareholders as the Company will have the marketing and development rights to the technological outcomes.
+The Company sees that this research will provide a future income stream to its shareholders as the Company will have the marketing and development rights to the technological outcomes.

-During the year Curtin University continued the research under the Australian Research Council, Linkage Grant to carry on from the previous grant with respect to Concentrated Solar Thermal - high temperature storage using metal hydrides.
+In the last half of the year, Curtin University and the Company were granted an Australian Research Council Linkage Grant to carry on from the previous grant with respect to Concentrated Solar Thermal - high temperature storage using metal hydrides.
 Curtin University has been involved in hydrogen storage research since 1998 through Professor Craig Buckley, who has 25 years of experience in the field.
 The Hydrogen Storage Research Group (HSRG) at Curtin was formed in 2003.
 Since 2011, Curtin has performed research on utilising the ability of high-temperature metal hydrides to store significant amounts of heat.
 A large range of metal hydrides exist and they can store between 3 and 30 times more heat than the state-of-the-art technology based on molten salts.
 Initial testing shows that Curtin University has developed a method that allows sodium hydride to release and absorb hydrogen, and hence heat, over multiple cycles.
 Testing is continuing to determine cyclic stability over the projected 30-year lifetime of a concentrating solar thermal power station.

-The use of metal hydrides aim is to produce a storage system which will be at least two thirds less expensive than currently available systems.
+The aim is to produce a storage system which will be at least two thirds less expensive than currently available systems.